tilatrivia/truman-kautzman-com/content/_index.md

     {{< button label="Learn More" link="/about" class="tk-button-blue" >}}
 {{< /buttons >}}

-## Inspiration
+## Articles
-I find inspiration in lots of places and sometimes its hard to pinpoint exactly where.
-However, I've curated some of my favorite artists and creatives that I know I enjoy the work of.
+Sometimes I like to share and write about things I enjoy.
+Hopefully you can find some articles here that are interesting and insightful.

 {{< buttons >}}
-    {{< button label="See What Inspires Me" link="/inspiration" class="tk-button-blue" >}}
+    {{< button label="Articles" link="/articles" class="tk-button-blue" >}}
 {{< /buttons >}}